 Step 3: Store It

-You’re ready for storage at this point.
+You’re ready to winterize your equipment for storage at this point.
 Just make sure to put your equipment in a place where the elements won’t hurt it.
 In the Spring, you can add fuel, check your spark plugs, and (hopefully) start everything right up.

 If you have an electric start motor, go ahead and unhook the connections so you don’t drain the battery.